 Executive Compensation represents total compensation (base salary, bonus/incentive, benefits and perquisites) paid to CEOs and senior executives of nonprofit organizations as well as other companies.
-Generally, Executive Compensation packages are designed by a company's Board of Directors, with the specific components of that package typically directed by their Compensation Committee.
-Compensation Consultants are external entity consulted frequently to help design the pay package component that balances between conflicting priorities:
+Generally, Executive Compensation packages are approved by a company's Board of Directors, with the specific components of that package typically directed by their Compensation Committee.
+Compensation Consultants are frequently utilized by organizations to help design the components of a compensation package.

-For 25 years, JER HR Group has acted as an independent compensation consultant to hundreds of non-profits, to their board, compensation committees and management teams.
-We have completed hundreds of executive compensation review in non-profits including health and human services, educational institutions, foundations, associations and other organizations.
-Our senior consultants continue to work with clients in designing or updating their compensation programs.
+For 25 years, JER HR Group has acted as an independent compensation consultant to hundreds of organizations, their boards and compensation committees.
+We have conducted executive compensation reviews for a variety of non-profits including: health and human services, educational institutions, foundations, trade associations, membership organizations and other organizations.

 We work closely with our client’s management teams and compensation committees to provide guidance in developing a compensation philosophy and strategy.
 Typically, we follow a process that ensures a well-designed compensation package reflecting this strategy and adhering to regulatory requirements pertaining to:

 JER HR GROUP ROLE IN EXECUTIVE COMPENSATION DESIGN

 - Facilitate discussion with the Board of Directors or Compensation Committee to set a compensation strategy for key executives.